jaeyoung-jane-choi/indigo/_posts/2020-10-01-Store_sales_eng.md

 LightGBM, CatBoost to predict the future sales for individual stores.
 As a result, we found that using simple median imputation with a XGBoost model has the best accuracy.
-By employing the proposed method, stores which have low credibility but have high probability to compensate for repayment can benefit by receiving assistance beforehand, while Fintech enterprises can benefit by offering financial instruments to these stores.. [더 읽어보기](https://github.com/jaeyoung-jane-choi/papers/blob/main/Short_ENG_Store_sales_prediction.pdf)
+By employing the proposed method, stores which have low credibility but have high probability to compensate for repayment can benefit by receiving assistance beforehand, while Fintech enterprises can benefit by offering financial instruments to these stores.. [read more](https://github.com/jaeyoung-jane-choi/papers/blob/main/Short_ENG_Store_sales_prediction.pdf)